Russia arrests 14 alleged members of REvil ransomware gang that cost global companies millions

 It is likely that the leader of DarkSide started off by working as an affiliate for REvil, said Allan Liska, intelligence analyst at the cyber firm Recorded Future.
 There is also a good deal of overlap between the malware DarkSide and REvil use to lock up victims’ computers, he said.

+A Moscow court jailed two suspects, Roman Gennadyevich Muromsky, 33, and Andrei Bessonov in connection with the allegations, Russian news agencies reported.

-A Justice Department complaint filed last month in the Northern District of Texas named Aleksander Sikerin, of St. Petersburg, as a member of the REvil gang.
+A Justice Department complaint filed last month in the Northern District of Texas named Aleksander Sikerin of St. Petersburg as a member of REvil.
 According to the complaint, U.S. law enforcement seized $2.3 million of cryptocurrency in August tied to ransomware attacks that U.S. officials say Sikerin carried out.

-The FSB arrests of alleged REvil gang members sent a message of the benefits of cooperation with Russia, at the same time underscoring the potential costs to the United States if relations were to worsen.
+The FSB arrests of alleged REvil gang members sent a message of the benefits of cooperation with Russia, while at the same time underscoring the potential costs to the United States if relations worsen.

 Diplomatic efforts to ease the crisis over Ukraine appeared to founder Thursday.
-Russian officials said there was no point in continuing security talks, after United States and NATO officials ruled out Russia’s key demand that Ukraine, Georgia and other nations including Sweden and Finland, be barred from ever joining NATO.
+Russian officials said there was no point in continuing security talks after U.S. and NATO officials ruled out Russia’s key demand that Ukraine, Georgia and other nations, including Sweden and Finland, be barred from ever joining NATO.

 Russian officials have threatened to cut all ties with Washington if the Biden administration carries out its threat to impose sweeping sanctions on Russia should it launch a new attack on Ukraine.